-This path takes you into woodland, over a wooden bridge and boardwalk and you keep left and follow the path as it emerges with a field to your left partly obscured by a recently laid native hedgerow.
+Park in the village centre Crossways car park (Pay and Display £2.10 for 3 hours).
+Bus 13 links Basingstoke Rail and bus station to Odiham, Hook and Alton, linking with buses from Aldershot and Farnham.
+Hook station links Basingstoke, Fleet, Farnborough to London.
+From Crossways turn right along the High Street (A30) pass the roundabout and turn right into Sheldon's Road.
+Follow this road, it becomes a footpath, keep going on paths in the same direction until you emerge on a road with Goose Green sign on your right.
+The footpath opposite heads down the slope and crossing another road takes you into woodland, over a wooden bridge and boardwalk.
+You go between two large horse chestnut trees here.
+Keep straight on, slightly left and follow the path with a field to your left partly obscured by a recently laid native hedgerow.
 Continue along the edge of this pleasant track as it bends right and soon woodland appears on your left.
-Don't turn left before the woodland.
-Continue past the trees until you emerge into a field and turn left there along the edge of the field.
+Don't turn left there along the edge of the field.
 This is currently grassland with flowers, butterflies and insects to investigate.
 Keep along this field as it bends right, through a gap where a hedgerow meets it, until it reaches a gate onto a wide track.